 Alix Wooding, Director of Development, South Bank Centre [from the foreword]

 Have a look inside Corporate Fundraising and Partnerships.

 About the author

 Valerie Morton (editor)

 Valerie’s passion for the opportunities created by corporate–charity partnerships began at the NSPCC, where she secured and managed the first-ever UK £1 million adoption with Asda and launched the then newly created payroll giving scheme.
-Valerie has held numerous voluntary positions including membership of the Institute of Fundraising’s Standards Committee and its Policy Advisory Board and is honoured to have been awarded the position of Fellow of the Institute.
-She is a trustee of the RNIB Retirement Benefit Scheme and of a small grant-making trust in Newcastle.
+Valerie has held numerous voluntary positions including membership of the Chartered Institute of Fundraising’s Standards Committee and its Policy Advisory Board and is honoured to have been awarded the position of Fellow of the Institute.
+She is a trustee of the NHS Confederation, the RNIB Retirement Benefit Scheme and also the chair of a small grant-making trust in the North East.

 With contributions from: